curtk6h/ursla/README.md

     *Who needs 'em when you have fun and completely unenforced coding patterns.*

-* NO for-loops or other super useful syntaxes/constructs that are widely offered, loved, and depended on
+* NO for-loops or other super useful constructs that are widely offered, loved, and depended on

     *Why would I bother to implement these things when there aren't even base-10 numbers.*